High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Discussion and Conclusions

-In summary, our results support a modular modeling strategy.
-By decoupling the simulation of large-scale climate dynamics from the reconstruction of spatial details, we can leverage the computational efficiency of models like LUCIE without sacrificing regional precision.
-This framework does not intend to ``correct" the climate physics, but rather to complete the spatial picture.
-This two-stage approach offers a scalable, computationally efficient pathway for generating the high-resolution, ensemble-based data required for climate impact assessment and risk management.
+Overall, our results support a modular modeling strategy: by decoupling the simulation of large-scale dynamics from the reconstruction of spatial details, we can use the computational efficiency of models like LUCIE without giving up regional precision.
+The downscaler is not intended to correct the climate physics produced by the emulator; it adds the spatial detail that the coarse emulator cannot resolve.
+This two-stage approach offers a scalable pathway for generating the high-resolution, ensemble-based data required for climate impact assessment and risk management.
+Because the downscaler is a per-timestep spatial post-processing step, it is in principle agnostic to whether its coarse input represents present-day or future climate, and would lift a forced future LUCIE trajectory to high resolution in the same way it does the stationary runs evaluated here; realizing this for actual climate projection therefore depends on extending the underlying emulator to support a forced, nonstationary response \citep{guan2025lucie}, which we leave for future work.